Towards reliable data-based optimal and predictive control using extended DMD: Koopman generator and Extended DMD

-\begin{exmp} We briefly present a numerical example with a Duffing oscillator, cf.\ \cite[Section 4.2.1]{NuskPeit21} for more details, using the bilinear surrogate model approach to showcase its superior performance to the standard approach of eDMDc \cite{Proctor2016,KM18a}, whenever state and control are coupled.
-Consider the dynamics
+Let us highlight that, contrary to the popular DMD with control (DMDc) approach \cite{Proctor2016,KM18a}, which yields linear surrogate models of the form $Ax+Bu$, numerical simulation studies indicate that bilinear surrogate models are better suited if control and state are \textit{coupled}, see Example~\ref{ex:duffing}.
+Another key feature of the bilinear approach is that the state-space dimension is not augmented by the number of inputs, which alleviates the curse of dimensionality in comparison to DMDc. \begin{exmp} We briefly present an example with a Duffing oscillator, cf.\ \cite[Section 4.2.1]{NuskPeit21} for more details, using the bilinear approach to showcase its superior performance compared to DMDc if state and control are coupled.
+To this end, consider the dynamics

-where we set $\alpha=-1,\beta = 1$, $\delta = 0$ and the initial state $x^0=(1,1)^\top$.
-As the dictionary $\{\psi_j\}_{j=1}^{N}$, we choose monomials with maximal degree five.
-Figure \ref{fig:Duffing_Prediction} shows the prediction accuracy for $m=100$ and the excellent agreement is observed for the bilinear surrogate model.
-In particular the relative error is below 0.1 percent for almost 3 seconds, whereas the eDMDc approach has a large error of approximately $10$ percent from the start and becomes unstable within the first second.
+with $\alpha = -1$, $\beta = 1$, $\delta = 0$.
+Figure~\ref{fig:Duffing_Prediction} shows the prediction accuracy for $m=100$ and the dictionary $\{\psi_j\}_{j=1}^{N}$ consisting of monomials with maximal degree five.
+We observe an excellent agreement for the bilinear surrogate model for more than one second, whereas eDMDc yields a large error of approximately $10\%$ from the start and becomes unstable almost immediately.

 \end{exmp}